 Camus Tuath is a small inlet of pink granite only accessible by a 1.5 mile walk over moorland, starting out near Bunessan.
 One side of the bay was once a quarry, the rock used to build the Stevenson's Skerryvore and Ardnamurchan lighthouses.
 This is a very pretty, as well as historic spot.

 Traigh na Margaidh (Market Bay) on the north coast of the Ross of Mull is just along the coast from Camus Tuath.
 Also known as Queen’s Bay because it was said to be a popular paddling place for the Royal Family.

 Ardanalish Beach is reached from turnoff for Uisken near Bunessan, with a second turnoff for Ardanalish.
 From the car park near Ardalanish Farm, a short walk takes you to a stunning mile-long sandy beach, fringed with wildflower machair from June to September with views out to Colonsay and the Paps of Jura.
 Its geology is renowned, the rocky formations providing lots of interest on a beach walk.
-It is a great place for wildife, with common dolphins spotted all the year round In winter it is a great place to watch wildlife with golden plover, ringed plover, lapwings and great northern diver, as well as seals bobbing around in the breakers.
-This is where the Ross of Mull new year day Shinty Match takes place - a great way to start the New Year!
+It is a great place for wildife, with common dolphins spotted all the year round.
+In winter it is a great place to watch wildlife with golden plover, ringed plover, lapwings and great northern diver, as well as seals bobbing around in the breakers.
+The Ross of Mull new year day Shinty Match takes place here - a great way to start the New Year!
 Pop into the nearby Ardalanish Weavers, at the farm, for a unique experience